gavinsimpson/gratia/README.md

 -   A *ggplot2*-based replacement for `mgcv:::plot.gam()`:
     `draw(gam_model)`.

-    For example, the classic four term additive example from Gu & Wabha:
+    For example, the classic four term additive example from Gu & Wahba:

     ![Estimated smooths from a
     GAM](man/figures/README-draw-gam-figure-1.png)